 Steps:

-1. Analyze Repository changes.
+1. Analyze repository changes.
 On every push to the main branch, examine the diff to identify changed/added/removed entities.

 2. Review existing documentation for accuracy and completeness.
 Identify documentation gaps including missing or outdated sections.